scottywz/iris/README.md

 iris
 ====

-A simple, flat and bold GTK+ theme.
+A simple, flat, and bold GTK+ theme.

 This repo contains my changes to the Iris Dark theme.
 These include: